LesFerch/WinSetView/Manual.md

 ## Horizontal Scroll Control Menu

 Adjust whether a long line in WinSetView is wrapped or scrolled horizontally.
 Values range from 1 (no horizontal scroll bar) to 9 (view port 9x wider than window).
 This has no affect on any setting in Windows.

+## Theme Menu

+Select a light or dark theme for the WinSetView display.
+Themes definitions are located in .\AppParts\Themes.ini.
+The provided themes can be edited and/or new themes can be added.
+Please note that pop-up dialogs have hard-coded light and dark themes.

 ## Reset Views to Windows Defaults